Duties of a Registered Nurse

 - The clinical agency, its agents, and employees are released from any liability for any injury or death to students or damage to their property arising out of the clinical agreement or use of the clinical agencies' facilities.

 - The College recommends that all students carry accident insurance and personal health insurance due to inherent risk of exposure to disease.
 The College/Clinical agency does not assume responsibility for accidents/incidents requiring medical attention.
 All registered students taking three or more credit hours are eligible to enroll in the VCCS Health Insurance Plan.
-Information on rates and coverage are available in the Student Developmental Office.
+Information on rates and coverage are available in the Student Services Office.

 - Students are responsible for their own transportation to off‐campus facilities on time for clinical experience.
 Documented proof of current American Heart Association CPR certification: BLS for Health Care Provider (minimum requirement) must be on file with the nursing program faculty members.

 - Students may not be allowed to attend clinical laboratory sessions if they have been convicted of anything other than minor traffic violations or have positive urine drug screens.